priyas-04/priyas-04/README.md

 I've cut API query time by 40%, hit 87%+ ML classification accuracy, and processed 200+ requests/min in load tests.
 Numbers I can walk through in any interview.

-B.Tech Information Technology, graduating July 2026.
+B.Tech Information Technology, graduating May 2026.
-Available for SDE and Full Stack roles from August 2026.
+Available for SDE and Full Stack roles immediately.

 ## What I've built